awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZSingleStandby.md

 ## Modifying a DB instance to be a Multi\-AZ DB instance deployment<a name="Concepts.MultiAZ.Migrating"></a>

-If you have a DB instance in a Single\-AZ deployment and modify it to a Multi\-AZ DB instance deployment \(for engines other than Amazon Aurora\), Amazon RDS takes several steps\.
-First, Amazon RDS takes a snapshot of the primary DB instance from your deployment and then restores the snapshot into another Availability Zone\.
-Amazon RDS then sets up synchronous replication between your primary DB instance and the new DB instance\.
+If you have a DB instance in a Single\-AZ deployment and modify it to a Multi\-AZ DB instance deployment \(for engines other than Amazon Aurora\), Amazon RDS performs several actions:

-For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+1. Takes a snapshot of the primary DB instance's Amazon Elastic Block Store \(EBS\) volumes\.

+1. Creates new volumes for the standby replica\. from the snapshot\.
+These volumes initialize in the background, and maximum volume performance is achieved after the data is fully initialized\.

+1. Turns on synchronous block\-level replication between the volumes of the primary and standby replicas\.

 **Important**
-This action avoids downtime when you convert from Single\-AZ to Multi\-AZ, but you can experience a performance impact during and after converting to Multi\-AZ\.
+Using a snapshot to create the standby instance avoids downtime when you convert from Single\-AZ to Multi\-AZ, but you can experience a performance impact during and after converting to Multi\-AZ\.
 This impact can be significant for workloads that are sensitive to write latency\.
-To turn on Multi\-AZ for a DB instance, RDS takes a snapshot of the primary DB instance's Amazon EBS volume and restores it on the newly created standby replica\.
-RDS then synchronizes both volumes\.
-New volumes created from existing EBS snapshots load lazily in the background\.
-This capability lets large volumes be restored from a snapshot quickly, but it can add latency during the modification and after it's complete\.
-For more information, see [ Restoring an Amazon EBS volume from a snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html) in the Amazon EC2 documentation\.
-To reduce the impact on latency\-sensitive workloads, we recommend that, during a maintenance window or at a time of reduced workload, you first modify the DB instance to use the Provisioned IOPS storage type\.
-Set the amount of Provisioned IOPS storage substantially higher than your workload requires\.
-Next, initiate the modification to Multi\-AZ deployment\.
-After it completes, failover to the newly created AZ, where you can then execute full table scan queries to expedite the loading of the necessary data into the new storage volumes\.
+While this capability lets large volumes be restored from snapshots quickly, it can cause a significant increase in the latency of I/O operations because of the synchronous replication\.
+This latency can impact your database performance\.
+We highly recommend as a best practice not to perform Multi\-AZ conversion on a production DB instance\.
-To avoid the performance impact on the DB instance currently serving the sensitive workload, create a read replica, enable backups on the read replica, modify the replica to Multi\-AZ, run queries that load the data into the read replica's volumes \(on both AZs\), and then cut the workload over to the read replica\.
+To avoid the performance impact on the DB instance currently serving the sensitive workload, create a read replica and enable backups on the read replica\.
+Convert the read replica to Multi\-AZ, and run queries that load the data into the read replica's volumes \(on both AZs\)\.
+Then promote the read replica to be the primary DB instance\.
+For more information, see [Working with read replicas](USER_ReadRepl.md)\.

+For information about modifying a DB instance, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 After the modification is complete, Amazon RDS triggers an event \(RDS\-EVENT\-0025\) that indicates the process is complete\.
 You can monitor Amazon RDS events\.
 For more information about events, see [Working with Amazon RDS event notification](USER_Events.md)\.

 ## Failover process for Amazon RDS<a name="Concepts.MultiAZ.Failover"></a>